-- complete 17 more study visits at this clinic over the course of a year and a half (18 months), - get tested for an HIV infection, the hepatitis B infection (HBV), hepatitis C infection (HCV), and other sexually transmitted infections by us, - have a routine heart test called an "EKG," - receive the test results, - take a pill by mouth daily for the first for 4 weeks, - receive 2 injections in your buttocks 8 weeks apart; injections will be given at 6 different times in the study for a total of 12 injections, - tell us what you think about the injections, - give us urine and blood samples, - give us swabs that were wiped on the vagina, [Optional: Only for sites that perform testing on swabs, urine may be used at some sites.] - allow us to collect cervicovaginal and rectal fluid (at one visit only), - agree to use birth control during the study and also 1 month afterward, unless you have had surgery which prevents you from getting pregnant, - not participate in other HIV research studies during while you are in this study.
+- complete 18 more study visits at this clinic over the course of a year and a half (18 months), - get tested for an HIV infection, the hepatitis B infection (HBV), hepatitis C infection (HCV), and other sexually transmitted infections by us, - have a routine heart test called an "EKG," - receive the test results, - take a pill by mouth daily for the first 4 weeks, - receive 2 injections in your buttocks 8 weeks apart; injections will be given at 6 different times in the study for a total of 12 injections, - record any symptoms you may have for 7 days after you receive injections, - tell us what you think about the injections, - give us urine and blood samples, - give us swabs that were wiped on the vagina, [Optional: Only for sites that perform testing on swabs, urine may be used at some sites.] - allow us to collect cervicovaginal and rectal fluid (at one visit only), - agree to use birth control during the study and also 1 month afterward, unless you have had surgery which prevents you from getting pregnant, - not participate in other HIV research studies during while you are in this study.